Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

-This chapter will give some background on my ideologies around analytics and sports business at the club level.
+This chapter gives some background on my perspective on analytics and sports business at the club level.
 I also want to separate the disciplines of strategy and analytics.
-Analytics serves strategy, but the process derives from analytics.
-This chapter will outline my approach to analytics.
-There are often many ways to approach a problem, and some issues may not be worth solving for many reasons.
-Despite some inherent difficulties with sports, an analytic approach to problem-solving should always be at the core of your business strategy.
+Analytics serves strategy, but good strategy often depends on an analytical process.
+This chapter outlines my approach to that process.
+There are often many ways to approach a problem, and some issues may not be worth solving for practical, political, or economic reasons.
+Despite the inherent difficulties of working in sports, an analytic approach to problem-solving should always sit near the core of your business strategy.

 Analytics is about reconciling opportunities.
 Many of our problems are very old and still need to be solved.
 This statement is especially true for Operations.
 There are unlimited applications for analytics within any industry or business.
 Additionally, analytics can take many forms and could improve decision-making in many functions that we have already mentioned: